isaac-sim/OmniIsaacGymEnvs/README.md

 *PLEASE NOTE: Version 4.0.0 will be the last release of OmniIsaacGymEnvs.
 Moving forward, OmniIsaacGymEnvs will be merging with IsaacLab (https://github.com/isaac-sim/IsaacLab).
 All future updates will be available as part of the IsaacLab repository.*

-For tutorials on moving to IsaacLab, please visit: https://github.com/isaac-sim/IsaacLab.
+For tutorials on migrating to IsaacLab, please visit: https://isaac-sim.github.io/IsaacLab/source/migration/migrating_from_omniisaacgymenvs.html.

 ## About this repository